jqnfxa/Dungeon/lib/googletest/docs/gmock_faq.md

 ### My program crashed and `ScopedMockLog` spit out tons of messages.
 Is it a gMock bug?

-gMock and `ScopedMockLog` are likely doing the right thing here.
+gMock and `ScopedMockLog` are likely doing the RIGHT thing here.

 When a test crashes, the failure signal handler will try to log a lot of information (the stack trace, and the address map, for example).
 The messages